Gaussian Behavior of Quadratic Irrationals: Introduction

 The present work deals with methods that come from analytic combinatorics, in the same lines as in the book of Flajolet and Sedgewick \cite{FlSe}.
-We associate to our problem a bivariate generating function, which involves the set ${\cal P} $ endowed with the size $\epsilon$ and the cost $C$, and consider here a series of Dirichlet type, well-adapted to the present number theory framework,
+We associate with the set ${\cal P} $, endowed with the size $\epsilon$ and the cost $C$, a bivariate generating function; in the present number theory framework, it is of Dirichlet type,